Print

 Weather in Estonia

-Spring is a mild and dry season lasting from April to May.
+Spring lasts from April to May.
 May is favoured for its warm, mild and dry weather, made especially pleasant by the abundance of flora and wildlife emerging from the forests and plains.
-Summer lasts from late May until mid-September and is typically around 70°F (20°C), although it may occasionally reach over 85°F (30°C).
-Thunderstorms are common and many evenings end with rain.

 Autumn’s wet and windy days are in full force by October and, apart from being the wettest month, November also ushers in the winter snowfall.
 Temperatures remain under 50°F (10°C) and drop below 32°F (0°C) by November.